The CRF Polychora

 It is known that there are infinite families of CRF polychora, among which are the infinite family of uniform duoprisms, uniform antiprism prisms, and one non-uniform infinite family among Klitzing's segmentotopes.
 It is currently not known whether there are any more infinite families of CRF polychora, nor how many CRF polychora there are outside of infinite families.

 However, it is known that the number of the latter must be very large, because many CRF polychora can be derived by augmentations and diminishings of large uniform polychora such as the 600-cell.
-The sheer number of possible combinations of augmentations and diminishings means that the lower limit of this number must be at least in the thousands, if not tens of thousands.

 Some examples of CRF polychora include: